open-ephys/gui-docs/source/User-Manual/Installing-the-GUI.rst

 4. The GUI will be installed in :code:`C:\\Program Files\\Open Ephys\\open-ephys.exe`.

-.. important:: Before installing any plugins in the Open Ephys GUI, start with a fresh session: open the GUI, go to :code:`Edit > Clear signal chain` and then close the GUI.
+.. important:: Before installing or updating any plugins in the Open Ephys GUI, start with a fresh session: open the GUI, go to :code:`Edit > Clear signal chain` and then close the GUI.
 Launch the GUI again and install any plugins you want to use, as described in the :ref:`Plugin Installer <plugin_installer>` section.
 Restarting the GUI after emptying the signal chain ensures that no previously loaded plugins remain in memory, as some plugins may not work correctly if they are installed in a session that has already loaded plugins.

 .. _windows-via-zip: